Centennial Olympic Park

 Exit 249C: Centennial Olympic Park, Atlanta

 Less than a mile off the highway, this park was built for the 1996 Summer Olympics, and now, it is the epicenter of tourism in Atlanta.
-If you stop around mealtime, you will find several options, including Googie Burger within the park, and the nearby food court inside CNN Center.
+If you stop around mealtime, you will find several options nearby.
 You will have to pay for parking, but you can find it easily with this handy interactive map.
-Along the park are several museums, including the Center for Civil and Human Rights, as well as the College Football Hall of Fame, Georgia Aquarium, World of Coca-Cola, The Children's Museum of Atlanta and Inside CNN Studio Tour.
-For a quick thrill, ride the Skyview Atlanta ferris wheel, or just walk around and read the memorial bricks throughout the park.
-For more about SkyView, check out 365 Atlanta Traveler.
+Along the park are several museums, including the Chick-fil-A College Football Hall of Fame, Georgia Aquarium, World of Coca-Cola, and The Children's Museum of Atlanta.
+For a quick thrill, ride the SkyView Atlanta Ferris wheel, or just walk around and read the memorial bricks throughout the park.

 Fried green tomatoes and ice tea at The Whistle Stop Cafe in Juliette, Georgia